Summer Camps 2018

-Discover the shapes, colors, and lines in Modern art on view in the Museum.
-Play art games and learn how to view and create art.
-Visit the Art of the 20th Century galleries to learn about master artists and get your creativity flowing.
+Explore the elements of art through a variety of multimedia projects inspired by works on view at the Museum.
+From the Art of the 20th Century galleries to outdoor sculpture, learn about master artists and get your creativity flowing.

-Create works of art with various sculpture materials such as clay, wood, and wire.
-Visit the Museum galleries, the May S. Marcy Sculpture Garden, and the Art of the Open Air installation to learn about volume and scale.
+Create sculptural works of art with materials such as clay, wood, and wire while exploring volume and scale in works on view at the Museum, including the May S. Marcy Sculpture Garden and the Art of the Open Air installation.

 Please read the following documents regarding Teen Summer Studio and Summer Camp policies and procedures, and return all forms completed to the Museum prior to the first day of the program.